ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 # 4. Configuration Static Analysis Testing <!-- .element: class="fragment" -->
 # 5. Pipeline Generation Tooling <!-- .element: class="fragment" -->

+> TODO: Pick
+Thank you, it was difficult to share and I'm glad you asked because throughout that time, I was able to compose five techniques that helped me, which we'll dive into now.
 To answer that question, there's a couple of methods that we'll dive into:

 1. The first, is validating our ci configuration using linting tools
 2. The second, is running an end to end ci pipeline before comitting changes
 3. We'll then look at how we can run those pipeline jobs locally
-4. And, how we can run static analysis testing on the ci configuration
+4. How we can run static analysis testing on the ci configuration
-5. Finally, we'll look at dynamically generating pipelines using tools
+5. And finally, we'll look at dynamically generating pipelines using tools

-Now I won't claim that any single method is the best, but I'll cover the pros and cons to help you decide which one (or which combination) works best for you
+Now I won't claim that any single technique is the best.
+My goal is to cover the pros and cons so you decide which one (or which combination) works best in your situation.

 10:40 (01:00)